You can become mortgage-free sooner

 - Want to simplify your finances with an all-in-one mortgage and banking account

-- Prefer a home equity line of credit over a traditional mortgage
+- Prefer a flexible alternative to a traditional mortgage

 If you prefer a more traditional mortgage option, check out:Manulife Bank Select